-World-class landscapes with the power to inspire everyone, they’ve been designated on behalf of the entire nation because of their incredibly special qualities.
+World-class landscapes with the power to inspire everyone, they’ve been designated on behalf of the entire nation because of their special qualities.

 Stunning natural beauty, beautiful wildlife and fascinating cultural heritage make these living and working landscapes truly unique.